 Talent/Gift to offer: The size and scope of the festival are such that all gifts are welcomed.
 There are many volunteer opportunities before, during and after the festival, and all hands are needed and welcomed.

 Time commitment: Many parishioners volunteer for shifts in the various festival booths.
 Others head up committees or help set up or tear down the festival.

 Treasure/Blessing received: To foster and grow the social life of the parish through this lively and successful festival; to raise funds that will help further God’s work.

-Stewardship opportunity: To work with others in finishing quilts, in an atmosphere of acceptance and fellowship.
+Stewardship opportunity: To work with others in finishing quilts in an atmosphere of acceptance and fellowship.

-Talent/Gifts to offer: Knowledge of sewing is helpful, but new volunteers with no experience will be welcomed and taught to quilt.
+Talent/Gift to offer: Knowledge of sewing is helpful, but new volunteers with no experience will be welcomed and taught to quilt.

 Time commitment: The Sewing Circle meets twice weekly, on Tuesday and Thursday afternoons during the school year at IC School.
 Members attend as their own schedule permits.

 Treasure/Blessing received: To see the work of your hands become a one-of-a-kind completed project.
 To visit with others in the parish family in an atmosphere of warmth and peace.